YingsenMao/django_poll/readme.md

 ]
 ```

-Some of these applications make use of at least one database table, so you need to create the tables in the database before you can use them.
+Some of these applications make use of at least one database table, so you need to **create the tables in the database before you can use them**.
 To do this, run command: ```python manage.py migrate```.
+See more in Activate Models section.
-#### Create and Activate Models
+### Create and Activate Models
 A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you're storing.
 * Each model is a Python class that subclasses **django.db.models.Model**.
 * Each attribute of the model represnets a database field.